st-artichokey/unartist-procreate/procreate-ipad/cat-portrait-walkthrough.md

 # How to Pet Portrait

-If you have ever wanted to put your pet's photo on a work of art (historical, creative commons, etc), this walkthrough is the walkthrough for you.
+If you have ever wanted to put your pet's photo on a work of art (historical, creative commons, etc), this walkthrough is for you.
+Unlike the original painting, no deep understanding of art is needed and, given the right tools, you can even do this on your phone.

-I started doing this when I realized that it was easier to digitally add a costume to my cat than to try to get him into one.
+I personally I started these types of projects when I realized that it was easier to digitally add a costume to my cat than to try to get him into one.
 The result is just as cute (if not more so) and neither one of us has to suffer.

 You will need the following for this project:

 - picture of your pet
-- historical portrait (public domain/creative commons is your friend)
+- historical portrait
 - digital art/photo editing software.
 I use Procreate on the iPad, although you can also use Procreate Pocket on your phone
 - stylus for the above (I use the apple pencil, but whatever stylus you use for your device is fine)